Lramseyer/vaporview/README.md

 Updates:

-- Limit how far out the viewer can be zoomed out

-To do:

-- Port pender path to HTML5 canvas (previously used SVGs)
+- Ported pender path to HTML5 canvas (previously used SVGs)
   - Improves text placement in multi bit-waveform renderer
   - Greatly improves scrolling/zoom experience
   - Fixes issue where linear, stepped, and binary waveforms display a gap when zoomed in really far

-- High DPI monitor support
-- Linear and stepped renderer
+- Limit how far out the viewer can be zoomed out

+- Fix WaveDrom

 See the [Changelog](https://github.com/Lramseyer/vaporview/blob/main/CHANGELOG.md) for more details